William of Ockham

 Such an application of mathematics violates a traditional Aristotelian prohibition against metabasis eis allo genos, grounded on quite reasonable considerations.
 The basic idea is that things cannot be legitimately compared in any respect in which they differ in species.
 Thus it makes little sense to ask whether the soprano’s high C is higher or lower than Mount Everest—much less to ask (quantitatively) how much higher or lower it is.
 But for Aristotle, straight lines and curved lines belong to different species of lines.
 Hence they cannot be meaningfully compared or measured against one another.
 The same holds for rectilinear motion and circular motion.

 Although the basic idea is reasonable enough, Ockham recognized that there are problems.
 The length of a coiled rope, for example, can straightforwardly be compared to the length of an uncoiled rope, and the one can meaningfully be said to be longer or shorter than, or equal in length to, the other.
 For that matter, a single rope surely stays the same length, whether it is coiled or extended full-length.
 Ockham’s solution to these problems is to note that, on his ontology, straight lines and curved lines are not really different species of lines—because lines are not extra things in the first place.
 Talk about lines is simply a “manner of speaking” about substances and qualities.

-Thus, to compare a “curved” (coiled) rope with a “straight” (uncoiled) one is not really to talk about the lengths of lines in two different species; it is to talk about two ropes, which are after all in the same species.
+Thus, to compare a “curved” (coiled) rope with a “straight” (uncoiled) one is not really to talk about the lengths of lines in two different species; it is to talk about two ropes.
 To describe the one as curved (coiled) and the other as straight (uncoiled) is not to appeal to specifically different kinds of entities—curvature and straightness—but merely to describe the ropes in ways that can be expounded according to two different patterns.
 Since such talk does not have ontological implications that require specifically different kinds of entities, the Aristotelian prohibition of metabasis does not apply.